James O'Brien 10am - 1pm

 It is not known yet what type of HPL panels were fitted at the Cube.

 Pressure group Grenfell United said the fire in Bolton "brings back memories" of the Grenfell Tower fire, which claimed 72 lives in 2017, and called for Government action.

-"Devastating to see images of such quick fire spread last night in #Bolton," tweeted the group, which represents bereaved and survivors from the fire.
+"Devastating to see images of such quick fire spread last night in Bolton," tweeted the group, which represents bereaved families and survivors from the fire.

 Matt Wrack, general secretary of the Fire Brigades Union (FBU) said it was "deeply troubling" to see fire spread rapidly up a building's exterior again and called for a "complete overhaul" of fire safety in the UK.